mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 ## How to differentiate your variable from one environment to another

-Mia-platform uses the **prefix** concept to manage the differentiation between variables.
+Mia-Platform uses the **prefix** concept to manage the differentiation between variables.

 Each variable is in fact associated with a prefix indicating the environment in which the variable is to be interpolated.